 Election of Board representatives (a simple majority vote shall be required for a candidate to be elected to the Board.
 In the event of a tie of votes, members present at the relevant meeting shall be requested to vote again):

-Except for the first Board election, members who wish to submit and second nominations for Board members, must have been SABBS’ members for at least 1 (one) year.
+Members who wish to submit and second nominations for Board members, must have been SABBS’ members for at least 1 (one) year and in good standing with the Office.

-Chairman Vice-Chairman and Treasurer: The election shall be preceded by a call for nominations according to the vacancies in the Preliminary Notice of the Meeting.
+Chairman, Vice-Chairman and Treasurer: The election shall be preceded by a call for nominations according to the vacancies in the Preliminary Notice of the Meeting.
 The names of the nominees with their curriculum vitae shall be communicated to members, and be published on the website.
-These Board members shall be elected in accordance with Subclauses 8.2.2. and 8.2.3, and voting – electronic or in person - shall be open to all members eligible to vote.
+These Board members shall be elected in accordance with Subclauses 8.1.2. and 8.1.3, and voting – electronic or in person - shall be open to all members eligible to vote.

 South Africa: The election of regional Board representatives for South Africa shall be preceded by a call for nominations according to the vacancies in the Preliminary Notice of the Meeting.
 The names of the nominees with their curriculum vitae shall be communicated to members, and be published on the website.
 Representatives shall be elected in accordance with Subclause 8.3.1.
 Voting – electronic or in person - shall be restricted to members residing in South Africa.
 Members shall be eligible to vote for candidates in their own regions only.